aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 -   One x16 PCI Express 3.0 Interface.

--   Four DDR4 RDIMM interfaces, each interface is 72-bit wide including ECC.
+-   Four DDR4 RDIMM interfaces, each interface is 72-bit wide (including ECC).

 <a name="pciPresentation"></a>
 ## FPGA PCIe Representation to EC2 Instance